 - Entry year:

 - Bristol Law School

-- 2 years maximum
+- 2 years full-time, 3 year part-time

 - Programme leader: